whichtom/alphanum-classify/README.md

 Ultimately this produces `.npy` files in the `sys.argv[2]` directory.

+I didn't manage to achieve very high accuracy using .npy, so maybe something weird was happening to the data.

 ## Training the model

 Training the model is simple once the data is in the correct format.
-Simply run the script `model_train.py` which accepts the following flags:
+Run the script `model_train.py --train` in the train directory with the flags:
-* either accepts `--train` or `--export`.
-The former trains the model, the latter exports the model as a .pb.
+* `--train` trains the model
 * `-e` or `--epoch` followed by an int, specifying the number of epochs to train for.
-Default 8 (just for testing).
+Default 64
 * `-b` or `--batch` followed by an int, specifying the batch size.
 Default 32.

-eg.
+* `-f` or `--file` followed by a str, specifying the file name that the model will be saved to as a .h5, without optimizer (to fix memory leaking).
+Default "model".

+Recommended running arguments are:

 ```
-$ python3 model_train.py --train -e 64 -b 64
+$ python3 model_train.py --train -e 64 -b 32 -f model
 ```

-### Exporting the model

-WIP
+Might get some accuracy increase with epoch increase, but not tested above 128.
+Batch of 64 might create memory issues, so 32 or 16 is good.

+## To do

+The system built does very basic image classification, but it seems I'll need to rebuild the dataset to train an object detection system to better perform the task of reconnaissance. yay.